 Having worked as a mental health nurse for many years, it would be easy to assume that I’m usually the one doing the teaching and my clients are usually doing most of the learning.
 That assumption would be completely wrong.
 Yes, I’ve learned a lot in school and through continuing education, plus I’ve learned a lot from my own experience of mental illness, but I have also learned so, so much from my clients.
-(Note: my use of “psych patients” in the title is only because it’s conveniently concise.)
+(Note: my use of “psych patients” in this post is only because it’s conveniently concise.)

 I have vivid memories of making calls on speakerphone with her in my office about various issues.
 The person we were on the line with would refer to her as “sir”.
-My client would say “no, actually it’s ma’am, not sir”.
+My client would say “no, actually, it’s ma’am, not sir”.
 A minute later, it was “sir” again.
 And then again.
 My client’s eyes, posture, and voice all reflected her frustration and defeat, and I grew increasingly outraged at the casual, everyday stigma reflected in this call centre agent’s use of pronouns.
 Every time I’ve worked with a trans client since then I can’t help but remember those phone calls as a microcosm of the stigma against transgendered people, and how much this parallels the stigma against mental illness.
 But my client bravely soldiered through, and her capacity to cope despite the challenges of her mental illness was astonishing.

 I have had some very interesting relationships with clients over the years, and one in particular will always stand out.
-She was an older women with schizophrenia who I rather fondly thought of as crusty and cantankerous.
-She was chronically psychotic, and frequently called the police because she thought poison was being placed her room.
-It drove the building staff crazy, and I would regularly get calls from them asking me to come by and check on her.
+She was an older woman with schizophrenia who I rather fondly thought of as crusty and cantankerous.
+She was chronically psychotic, and frequently called the police because she thought poison was being placed in her room.
+It drove the building staff crazy, and they would regularly call asking me to come by and check on her.
 The client had a fun, quirky sense of humour, and this produced some amusing insults directed my way; she wasn’t too fond of me because a) I didn’t believe her about the poison, and b) I came to stick a needle in her every couple weeks.

 He was cooperative with the conditions, but was never uncomfortable with the idea of having these restrictions hovering over him, and he didn’t want to take the medication by injection.
 The psychiatrist was concerned because the client didn’t have insight into his psychotic illness.
 However, the client did believe he had depression, and I was able to work with him around that and he agreed that continuing to take the medication in oral form would be a good thing.
 So I supported him in pushing the psychiatrist for a switch to oral meds and eventually the discontinuation of the community treatment order.
 And it worked.
 The client thrived.
 I like to trot out that story when I’m advocating for other clients, because it’s such a great example of how empowering someone high risk can turn out really well.

-Sometimes people get written off as lost causes, but there’s really no such thing.
+Sometimes people (especially psych patients) get written off as lost causes, but there’s really no such thing.
 I had one client who had fetal alcohol syndrome, was psychotic, was a heavy crack cocaine user, and regularly prostituted herself to feed her drug addiction.
 She was behaviourally erratic and would blindly wander into traffic.
 Staff at the ultra-low-barrier residence where she lived were terrified for her safety.
 She had been started on an injectable antipsychotic, but it was hard to track her down to actually get a shot into her.
 Luckily, my office was only a couple of blocks from where she lived, and I became a bit of a stalker.
 My persistence paid off, along with a few cigarettes as bribes; once she was getting her shot regularly, her behaviour settled down.
 She realized that the shot “helps my schizophrenia”, and she would approach me spontaneously with a smile if she saw me on the street.
 I will happily take those small victories.